tiwo19/JABUchatbot/README.md

-﻿# Build your first Chatbot for getting IPL updates using the Rasa Stack
+﻿# Build your first Chatbot for FAQ using the Rasa Stack

 This is the **Practice Version** which means that you will find much of the code is missing and you will have to write it yourself.